yagyaraj234/CoinfolioX/Readme.md

 Welcome to the MERN Stack Crypto Tracker!
 This web application allows users to track live cryptocurrency prices, view price charts, manage their portfolio to track profit and loss, and create a wishlist of favorite cryptocurrencies.
 The application is built using the MERN (MongoDB, Express, React, Node.js) stack.

+## Live Project

+The live version of the project can be accessed [here](https://coinfolio-n.vercel.app/).

 ## Features

 - **Live Price Tracking:** Users can check the live prices of various cryptocurrencies.